kzndotsh/kzndotsh/README.md

 Dabbled with bash for quite some time because of that and I love using a terminal!

-I'd love to learn Python sometime soon.
+I'd love to learn more Python.